AbdullahShaikh-dotnet/Coupon-Dotnet_Minimal_API-React_19-/README.md

 # Coupon Minimal API - .NET Core 7.0

-A lightweight, clean, and modular **Minimal API** built using **.NET 7**, following RESTful principles, with Entity Framework Core and PostgreSQL support.
+A lightweight, clean, and modular **Minimal API** built using **.NET 7**, following RESTful principles, with Entity Framework Core and SQL Server support.
 Ideal for learning or using as a boilerplate for small-scale services.

 ---